• Free shipping on all orders

 Could Medical Problems Be Causing His Humping Behavior?

 Yes, if your dog is feeling unwell, he might turn to humping behavior.
-Either he is confused and he doesn’t understand why he is feeling ill, or he has an itch that he needs to scratch.
+He is confused and doesn’t understand why he is feeling ill or has an itch that he needs to scratch.

-Hopefully, you can now pinpoint why your pooch is feeling frisky.
-If not, it’s not a problem because below are the eight tips that all dog owners need to stop their dog’s embarrassing behavior.
+Hopefully, you can now pinpoint why your pup is feeling frisky.
+If not, you can examine the eight tips that dog owners can use to stop their dog’s embarrassing behavior.

 Just remember that not all of these tricks will work on every dog.
-It’s important to try each one and understand which your dog responds better too.
-You may need to deploy a few tactics to prevent the thrusting, but it only takes one to work, so let’s get cracking.
+It’s important to try each one to determine the best solution.
+You may need to deploy a few tactics to prevent the thrusting, but it only takes one to work.

 Divider 4